I R I N A MASSAGE THERAPY

 AOBT compression movements along the paraspinals and the lumbar region can relieve muscle spasm and open the intervertebral foramen.
 It will give the nerves more space (if the pain is being caused by the pressure on the nerve).
 It also increases circulation by bringing more freshly oxygenated blood to the area being treated.

 Many of the AOBT movements help to elongate the spine.
 These movements dramatically stretch the chronic muscles, relieving the muscular discomfort.
-These movements help the body’s lymphatic system release toxins at a very high rate, which is why clients may feel a bit unstable after a session.
+These movements help the body’s lymphatic system flush toxins at a high rate, which is why clients may feel slightly unstable after a session.

-The biggest benefits of the AOBT techniques is that after a few treatments it will help improve the client’s poster and movement while relieving pain, improving bodily functions and creating a state of well being.
+The biggest benefits of the AOBT techniques are that after a few treatments, it will help improve the client’s posture and movement while relieving pain, improving bodily functions, and creating a state of well-being.

 Finding and Results

 Case studies were made on the founder’s (Ruthie Hardee) personal clients the years 1992 up to 1996utilizing the barefoot techniques that she created.
 Most fund those techniques to be successful with amazing results in the relief of chronic inflammation.
-The case studies were done primarily on clients who all suffered from various chronic back conditions.
-The average numbers of visits to maximum improvement was one every two weeks for six weeks.
+The case studies were conducted primarily on clients who all had various chronic back conditions.
+The average number of visits to maximum improvement was one every two weeks for six weeks.

-The technique is recognized throughout the world.
-We are recognized ands have good standing with AMTA (American Massage Therapy Association), ABMP (Associated Bodywork and Massage Professionals) and the NCBTMB (National Certification Board for Therapeutic Massage Bodywork) as an established technique.
+The technique is recognized worldwide.
+We are recognized and have good standing with AMTA (American Massage Therapy Association), ABMP (Associated Bodywork and Massage Professionals), and the NCBTMB (National Certification Board for Therapeutic Massage Bodywork) as an established technique.

 Contraindications